Dual Datetime

 Rick Calixte

-Rick Calixte-13 hours ago
+Rick Calixte-1 month ago

 At the bottom of the options, there is an option named "Show decorations" that you can disable.
 The other way is via the color chooser and tuning the value for Alpha to 0.